ProfileBase#

 The (x, y) pixel coordinate of the source center.

-An array of radii defining the edges of the radial bins. radii must be strictly increasing with a minimum value greater than or equal to zero, and contain at least 2 values.
+An array of radii defining the profile apertures. radii must be strictly increasing with a minimum value greater than or equal to zero, and contain at least 2 values.
 The radial spacing does not need to be constant.
-The output radius attribute will be defined at the bin centers.
+See the subclass documentation for details on how radii is interpreted.

 A boolean mask with the same shape as data where a True value indicates the corresponding element of data is masked.
 Masked data are excluded from all calculations.